akshayp/akshayp.com/_posts/no-1-on-google.md

+---
-{{{"title" : "No 1 on Google.","link" : "/no-1-on-google/","category" : "Technology","id" : "179","date" : "2008-11-02 19:44:52"}}}
+title: "No 1 on Google."
+link: "/no-1-on-google/"
+category: "Technology"
+id: "179"
+date: "2008-11-02
+19:44:52"
+---

 I discovered today that I am the first Akshay Patel on Google Search results inspite of the thousands of people out there with the same name.Thank you Linked In.I consider this a proud moment (as sad as it sounds).
 I took a screen of the search.
 Lets see how long it lasts.

 Here's the search: